 PCF grant funding has led directly to many advances in comprehending the underlying mechanisms of prostate cancer, including identification of the genetic changes that might cause cells in the prostate to become cancerous; interference with the development of blood vessels that feed nutrients to cancer cells; identification of prostate cell surface markers that can be targeted to destroy cancerous cells; and development of analytical methods that identify the proteins in blood or the prostate that correlate to treatment effect or behavior of the cancer cell.

-At the same time, the PCF has funded key clinical trials as part of its efforts to shorten the time between drug development and FDA approval.
+At the same time, the Prostate Cancer Foundation has funded key clinical trials as part of its efforts to shorten the time between drug development and FDA approval.
 Since 1993, the PCF has funded the discovery and/or early clinical development of such diverse agents as monoclonal antibodies that directly target prostate cancer cells, bisphosphonates for the prevention and treatment of bone metastases, and endothelin-A receptor antagonists.
+Importantly, six of the nine new drugs for prostate cancer patients that have gained FDA approval since 2002, were supported by PCF-funding at some point during their discovery or development.
 Each of these agents is poised to make a significant impact on the outcomes of patients with prostate cancer.

-The following discoveries were all made by PCF-supported scientists:
+The following discoveries were all made by Prostate Cancer Foundation-supported scientists:

 Genetics – Drs.
 Kathleen Cooney, MD, at the University of Michigan, and William Issacs, PhD, at Johns Hopkins, made the first-ever discovery of an inherited mutation associated with increased risk for developing prostate cancer.
 Assessment of this gene, HOXB13, will allow identification of men with significantly increased risk for developing prostate cancer and generate new insights into disease biology.